mareksl/nodejs-challenge/readme.md

   * Finish endpoint for uploading files (make sure about some validation)
   * Map the data from JSON files to iconik [metadata](https://app.iconik.io/docs/apidocs.html?url=/docs/metadata/spec/) format (if no mapping is found, and one related / similar in iconik exists.
 Use that).
-  * Create cache mechanism storing some data in order to update collection in iconik if someone changed the requirements.
   * Create or update collection in iconik with proper structure.
 Be sure to check if user not messed up structure in iconik (deleting some child folder)

 ## The structure